 - non-dairy cheese, like Daiya Foods Cheddar slices

-- Build your vegan burger as you please (I prefer an open face burger if using a mushroom bun as I find portobello mushrooms to be quite rich).
+- Build your vegan burger in layers as shown (I prefer an open face burger if using a mushroom bun as I find portobello mushrooms to be quite rich).

-I’d love to hear how these patties worked for you!
-Please leave a comment or contact me through my various social accounts.
-Be sure to tag @phruitfuldish if you feel the urge to photograph and share your creation with me!
+Be sure to tag @phruitfuldish on Instagram or Facebook if you feel the urge to photograph and share your creation with me!

 With health and joy,